dcos/examples/cloudflare-argotunnel/1.11/README.md

 https://applb.testdcos.com/_cluster/health?pretty
 ```

-Depending on from where geographically you make the call you will get the response either  from the west or east cluster.
+Depending on your GEO location you will get the response either from the west or east cluster.
 ```
 {
   "cluster_name" : "elastic-west",